At JusticeNet, we aim to make sure that:

 - any person you authorise us to disclose your information;

-- any consultants and contractors who assist us in the provision of our services, and who are required to keep confidential your information and only to the extent such disclosure is reasonably necessary as determined by us; and
+- any partner firms, volunteers and agents who assist us in the provision of our services, who we require to keep your information confidential, to the extent such disclosure is reasonably necessary as determined by us; and

-- law enforcement agencies, government agencies, regulators and other individuals and organisations, where we are permitted or required to do so by law.
+- courts or tribunals, law enforcement agencies, government agencies, regulators and other individuals and organisations, where we are permitted or required to do so by law.

 If you do not wish to provide us with certain information or for your information to be used for a particular purpose, you may contact us at by email firstname.lastname@example.org or by writing to the address below.
 This may, however, limit your ability to access our Website or services.